dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 Stokes drag

 In this problem, you use momentum flux (Problem 7.25) to estimate the drag force on a sphere of radius 𝑟 in a flow at low Reynolds number (𝖱𝖾 ≪ 1).
-If 𝖱𝖾 ≪ 1, the boundary layer (Section 7.3.4)—the region over which the fluid velocity changes from zero to the free-stream velocity 𝑣—is comparable in thickness to 𝑟.
+If 𝖱𝖾 ≪ 1, the boundary layer (Section 7.3.4) — the region over which the fluid velocity changes from zero to the free-stream velocity 𝑣 — is comparable in thickness to 𝑟.
 Using that information, estimate the viscous drag force on the sphere.

 If the diffusing stuff is heat (energy), the diffusion constant is the thermal diffusivity 𝜅, and the concentration gradient is the gradient of energy density.
 Thus, heat flux is